Salt Lake City and County Building: Features

 The Salt Lake City and County Building's central clock tower is topped with a statue of Columbia and rises 256 feet (78 m) from the ground.
 The building's primary axis runs north-south, and large entrances mark each cardinal direction.
 On the south wing (over the Mayor's office) is a bronze statue of the goddess Justice.
 Originally, the building had statues depicting Commerce, Liberty, Justice, and Columbia, but the others were removed following a 1934 earthquake.
 Columbia and the other missing statues were replaced on top of the building when it was renovated in 1989.
+(Note: "There have been many small carving projects over the years but the last large project I worked on was for the east entrance of the City and County Building.

+This is an 8 foot statue of our Lady of Commerce.
+The statue is in copper which was formed over wooden frames carved to form the statue.
+I designed the statue and made all the wood forms over which the metal was shaped.
+Rudy Chagney did the metal work and put all the pieces together to form the final statue.
+This was the first of the statues made for the restoration of the City and County Building.
+The statue was considered an individual project but was included in the roof repair.
+The other four statues were let as contracts to artists and they got credit for their work when the City and County Building was completely refurbished.
+I never got any credit for my work.
+I got paid and so that was some satisfaction.")